Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: From L evy walks to extended Poisson-Kac processes

 \section{From L\'evy walks to extended Poisson-Kac processes}

 Motivated by the connection between LWs and PK processes just established through the PPDW approach, in this section we formalise the family of EPK processes, the new class of stochastic processes with finite propagation speed that constitute the fourth layer of generalisation in Fig.~\ref{fig:stokin}.
 All the other processes discussed so far can thus be recovered from them as special cases.
-We choose this terminology to distinguish them from the generalised PK processes previously discussed in the Literature \cite{GBC17,Giona17a,GBC17b}.
-In fact, these processes can also be obtained within our formalism.
-First, in Subsec.~\ref{subsec:nov} we outline the concept of overlap, which enables the formulation of LWs as overlapping PK processes.
-As a consequence, we can specify stochastic dynamical equations for these processes, analogous to Eq.~(\ref{eq:pk}) for PK processes.
-Second, in Subsec.~\ref{sec:oPK} we develop these arguments formally and derive the statistical description of overlapping PK processes in terms of partial differential equations for their PPDW functions.
-In Subsec.~\ref{subsec:LWrecovery} we then show explicitly how the equations~(\ref{eq:ppdw}) and (\ref{eq:bc}) characterising one-dimensional LWs can be recovered within this generalised theory.
-In addition, we demonstrate how established models of two-dimensional LWs are naturally included in our formalism.
-Finally, in Subsec.~\ref{subset:markov} we introduce the concept of transitional asynchrony between different state variables and thus formulate the most general form of EPK processes.
+We choose this terminology to distinguish them from the generalised PK processes previously discussed in the literature \cite{GBC17,Giona17a,GBC17b}.
+In fact, these processes can be obtained within our formalism.